 We are looking for 25 Edmonton youth that identify as underemployed or unemployed to co-create community solutions for one of the challenge areas outlined above.
 You don’t need to have a deep knowledge of any of these issues, or experience in tackling challenges through a design thinking lens.
 You will learn those skills with us!
 Everyone has their own experiences, interests and expertise, so we encourage you to apply.
 You just need to live in Edmonton, and care about your city!

 Youth City Builders - Whether completely new to the world of design thinking or a seasoned creative problem solver, all are welcome!
-The program participants, referred to as Youth City Builders are at the core/centre of the program, learning transformative problem-solving skills and applying them to build innovative community solutions.
-The only requirement is passion!
-Applications open until March 17th, 2021.
-Apply now!
+The program participants, referred to as Youth City Builders learn transformative problem-solving skills and applying them to build innovative community solutions.

 - Hone your problem-solving and collaboration skills in Evergreen's immersive Virtual Design Thinking Lab.